Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Properties of maximum linear arrangements

-In order to prove the remaining properties, we first establish a relationship between two arrangements $\arr$ and $\arr'$, where $\arr'$ results from swapping two arbitrary vertices $v$ and $w$ in $\arr$.
-This relationship establishes that the level and cut values of $\arr'$ can be written as a function of the level and cut values of $\arr$ and the amount of vertices neighbors of $v$ and $w$ have in the interval of positions $[\arr(v),\arr(w)]$.
+The new property relates two arrangements $\arr$ and $\arr'$, where $\arr'$ results from swapping two arbitrary vertices $v$ and $w$ in $\arr$.
+This relationship establishes that the level and cut values of $\arr'$ can be written as a function of the level and cut values of $\arr$ and the number of neighbor vertices that $v$ and $w$ have in the interval of positions $[\arr(v),\arr(w)]$.
+This relationship is independent of the graph structure.

 \begin{lemma} Let $\graph=(V,E)$ be any graph where $V=\{u_1,\dots,u_n\}$, and $\arr$ an arrangement of its vertices